qgist/pluginmanager-qep/QEP.md

 - `gui`: Likely a folder with further sub-modules containing the plugin manager GUI.
 It should only contain GUI code and event handling.
 It calls the index API for all actions related to actual package management.
 - `cli`: Based on the proposed design, specifically the index API, a CLI-type alternative front-end becomes theoretically possible.
 This could be interesting for the QGIS Server.
 Its implementation is not part of this proposal, although the infrastructure will be prepared.

-It is suggested to isolated `metadata`, `metadatafield` and `metadataspec` into a separate, new Python package.
+It is suggested to isolated `metadata`, `metadatafield`, `metadataspec` and `version` into a separate, new Python package.
 Ideally, both QGIS and QGIS-Django could then use this package as a common code base for QGIS Python plugin metadata handling.
 Furthermore, relevant QGIS documentation could automatically be derived and updated from `metadataspec`.

 A work-in-progress proof-of-concept QGIS plugin manager *plugin*, which is already using the proposed structure, [can be found here](https://github.com/qgist/pluginmanager).